emab/brain-backup/content/garden/Redux Observable/Redux Observable Ajax Default Header Hack.md

 In the example below a Proxy is used to take the ajax method and then grab the position of the `header` object.
 The object then has a the token added to it, and is then called with the modified arguments.

-This is working with TS 4.5.4, however I did sneak an `any` in... would love to get rid of that if anyone has any suggestions.
+This is working with **TS 4.5.4**, however I did sneak an `any` in... would love to get rid of that if anyone has any suggestions.

 ```ts
 import { ajax as Ajax } from 'rxjs/ajax';